RGBCube/CSAssignments/README.md

 ### Prerequisites

-You need at least CPython 3.11 to run the interactive code runner script.
+You need *at least* CPython 3.10 to run the interactive code runner script.

 You can download it from [here](https://www.python.org/downloads/).